Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Is There A Blueprint Mobile App?

-While the course is mobile friendly and can be easily accessed by logging into your phone or tablet, currently there is not an app for your phone or tablet.
+While the course is mobile friendly and can be easily accessed by logging into your phone (in my opinion), currently there is not an app for your phone or tablet.

 Is There A Score Increase Guarantee?

-For first time Blueprint Live Online students, there is a score increase guarantee.
+For Blueprint Live Online students, there is also a score increase guarantee.
 To qualify, you must take a practice test before your first lesson and submit a screen shot of your score report.

 Be aware that if this isn’t done before your first lesson, you will not be eligible for this money back guarantee.
 You then must attend schedule classes, take proctored exams, and complete most homework.